lijunsong/pollen-rock/README.md

 When the built-in editor is not sufficient for you, you can always switch back to your favorite editor.
 Pollen-Rock can watch changes made to pollen files, and refresh the rendered HTML in your browser.

-On the index page, pollen files will have a **watch** icon on the right.
-Clicking the icon will open a rendered page.
-When you make changes to the watching file, the rendered page will refresh automatically.
+On the index page, pollen source file has an icon on the right to open rendered page.
+Server will watch changes on source files and auto refresh the auto rendered page.

 ## Known Issues

  - Opening multiple built-in editors to edit the same file will result in data loss.
  - Editor settings are ephemeral; closing browser will reset all settings.
+ - Render panel on ipad won't scroll :(

 # ChangeLog
+## 0.5.0
+Features
+ - Support create/rename/delete project files on index page
+ - Make editor fonts available locally on the server (network font dependencies are removed)
+ - Add server side logging
+ - Add `--local` option for secure access

+Bug Fixes
+ - fixed a bug that could cause data lose when user closes browser immediately after typing.
+ - fixed a bug that TAB replaces select region with a TAB; TAB now indents a selected region

 ## 0.4.1
 Features